 As well as the teaching on campus, there are field trips and backstage tours, including to the West End and BBC.
 You will also benefit from our links with industry through regular lectures from high-profile guest speakers.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.

 We encourage all students to complete a placement as part of their Sound and Live Event Production degree.
 On a sandwich placement, you can spend up to a year working in the industry to apply your new knowledge and learn new skills – it’s a great boost to your CV and can lead directly to employment when you graduate.

 We have exceptionally close ties with industry.
 Many of the industry’s leading companies donate or loan equipment, give guest lectures and demonstrations, or invite us to their headquarters to look around and meet their staff.
 These include 11th Hour Events; AC Entertainment Technologies; BBC Wales and Northern Ireland; Enlightened LX; Green Hippo; Just FX Pyrotechnics; PRG/XLVideo; Southwest Group; Stage Sound Services; SSE Audio Group; Hawthorn; Wales Millennium Centre; Whitelight and Zero88 (Cooper Controls).

 Our lecturers are experts in their subject areas, having worked in, or with, industry, conducting research, presenting at conferences, publishing their work, and informing your studies with the latest industry insights and advances.

-BCC - CDD to include a relevant subject.
-(This is equivalent to 104-80 UCAS tariff points).
+BCC - CDD to include a relevant Mathematics, Science, Electronics, Technology or Performing Arts (Technical) subject.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.